ooni/spec/test-specs/ts-016-vanilla-tor.md

 ## Possible conclusions

-Based on the ouput data what conclusions can you draw?
+If Tor with the default configuration can successfully bootstrap.

 ## Example output sample